grantjenks/python-runstats/README.rst

 Combining `ExponentialMovingStatistics` is done by adding them together.
 The mean and variance are simply added to create a new object.
 To weight each `ExponentialMovingStatistics`, multiply them by a constant factor.
 Note how this behaviour differs from the two previous classes.
-`ExponentialMovingStatistics` are added then the leftmost decay is used for the new object.
+When two `ExponentialMovingStatistics` are added the decay of the left object is used for the new object.
 The `len` method is not supported.

 .. code-block:: python